ralphkb/sentinel-tickets/README.md

 - Option to automatically delete closed tickets after X amount of time from the ticket's closure time.
 - DM preference system, allowing users to toggle their preference regarding receiving DMs from the bot such as alert, close, reopen & delete.
 - The ability to create stats channels that will be automatically updated after a configurable amount of time.
+- The ability to adjust some of the stats in case of migrating from a different bot or due to any inconsistency or issues.
 - Multiple Commands: Efficiently manage tickets with various commands.
     - Send the ticket panels in any channel using the panel id
     - Add Users or Roles to a ticket